pylover/bddrest/README.md

 There is two additional methods are available to dump and load to and from a file: `story.load(file)` and `story.dump(file)`

+#### Auto Dumping

+You may pass the `autodump` argument of the `given` function to coonfigure the autodumping:

+    :param autodump: A string which indicates the filename to dump the story, or a `callable(story) -> filename` to determine the filename.
+                     A file-like object is also accepted.
+                     Default is `None`, meana autodumping is disabled by default.

 ### Markdown

 You can use `story.document([formatter_factory=MarkdownFormatter])` to generate documentation